caelia/sampleworks/README.md

 * Is it feasible to generate waveform images that use color to distinguish different pitches?
 Or should we maybe use spectrograms?

+* How much work should we put into analysis tools?
+For example, it would be possible and maybe desirable to do a visual comparison between the waveforms or spectrograms of two similar samples.
+Is that worth the extra effort, or should we just focus on listening?